Green Guru LLC Irrigation & Landscape Lighting

 SRMS uses professional cellular connectivity (not property Wi-Fi).
 The Smart Node includes a dedicated cellular modem that keeps the system online even when property internet fails or doesn't reach the install location (common for valve boxes, controller locations in garages/basements).
 This is why SRMS stays reachable for monitoring and remote control under real-world conditions.

-What causes $5,000 irrigation water bills?
+What causes major irrigation water bills?

 SRMS Tier 1 replaces your existing controller with a Rachio 3 smart controller (8-zone or 16-zone).
 This is necessary for remote access, weather-aware scheduling, and integration with flow monitoring (Tier 2).
 Your existing wiring, valves, and zones stay unchanged — only the controller is upgraded.
 If your current controller is working well, Tier 1 may not be necessary (but Tier 2 leak detection requires the smart control foundation).

-Can I control SRMS from my phone?
+Can I control Smart Control (SRMS) from my phone?

 Yes.
 SRMS uses the Rachio app (iOS/Android) for sprinkler control: adjust schedules, start/stop zones manually, view watering history, receive alerts.
 Flow monitoring and leak alerts are also delivered via the app.
 Remote shutoff (Tier 2) is a one-tap action within the app.
 Professional cellular connectivity keeps the system reachable even when property Wi-Fi is unavailable.